abates/bms/README.md

 /assets/:id/render          | GET    | Retrieve the actual asset
 /assets/:id/render/:segment | GET    | Retrieve a specific segment for an asset (if supported)

+Inbound requests, for specific assets, follow the following pre-defined flow:

 ![Asset handler flow chart](asset_handler.png)

+If an error occurs while retrieving the asset, then the handler will return a 500 response code.
+If the asset is not found, then the handler returns 404.
+Once the asset is found, the appropriate sub-url is routed.
+Any sub-url that is not supported will trigger a 404.
+Supported sub-urls should return a 200 reponse code with the appropriate content.

+Two types are involved in processing requests for assets: the AssetDB type and the Asset type.
+AssetDB is the interface to searching for and retrieving Assets.
+Likewise, Assets are the interface to specific assets.
 # Collections

 A collection is a specialized asset that can contain other assets or